DonovanDMC/E621/README.md

 See the [Features List](Features/README.md) for all of the things this module supports, and what is planned.

+### This module is not officially supported or endorsed by any of the e621 staff.
+Do not go to them if something does not work.

 <hr>

 This module is structured with submodules corresponding to separate areas of the site.
 All of these modules are on the primary class, which can be constructed like so: